Ned-oleary/nedrox/README.md

 - **output_dir** (Optional[str], optional):
   The directory to save the markdown output.
 Defaults to None.
 - **temp_dir** (str, optional):
   The directory to store temporary files, defaults to some named folder in system's temp directory.
-If already exists, the contents will be deleted before zerox uses it.
+If already exists, the contents will be deleted before Nedrox uses it.
 - **custom_system_prompt** (str, optional):
-  The system prompt to use for the model, this overrides the default system prompt of zerox.Generally it is not required unless you want some specific behaviour.
+  The system prompt to use for the model, this overrides the default system prompt of Nedrox.Generally it is not required unless you want some specific behaviour.
 When set, it will raise a friendly warning.
 Defaults to None.
 - **select_pages** (Optional[Union[int, Iterable[int]]], optional):
   Pages to process, can be a single page number or an iterable of page numbers, Defaults to None
 - **kwargs** (dict, optional):